xmisao/aws-reporting/README.md

 ## License

-This library is distributed under the MIT license.
+This software is distributed under the MIT license.